matchalunatic/fun-with-devops/README.md

    Minimal set is:
      - `swarm_aws_region` (I use eu-west-1 for dev)
      - `swarm_ami` (defaultless variable, fill it in with the created AMI ID)
-3. Check that `foxapp.dab` is in the stacks/ directory (built in the Docker process, should never be versioned as it contains config information)
+3. ~~~Check that `foxapp.dab` is in the stacks/ directory (built in the Docker process, should never be versioned as it contains config information) -> This is not supported by current docker versions as it is still experimental.
+500. Before redeploying an updated AMI for the ASG, you must run ./reset-swarm.sh (this will clean-up the locking mechanism for Swarm creation)
+999. You have to run the terraform apply twice due to a bug in the AWS provider pertaining to module management.

-...FIXME: to be completed.
+...FIXME: to be completed for automated deployment of stacks.

+## Deploy the app

+1. Connect to the SSH bastion
+2. Connect to the manager node
+3. One way or another (git clone, tar + scp...), get `docker-compose.yml`, `.env_mongo` & `.env_back` on the manager node in a folder (say: foxapp)
+4. `cd foxapp; docker stack create -c docker-compose.yml foxapp`

 # An exercise